-- Holman Automotive Group, Inc. provides financial support of $10,000 or more, or multi-year gifts of $15,000 or more, through its Community Grant program.
+- Holman Enterprises, Inc. provides financial support of $10,000 or more, or multi-year gifts of $15,000 or more, through its Community Grant program.
 Holman awards grants exclusively to organizations that provide opportunities to low-income people in the counties in which it is in business.

 - Grant funding should add value to the scope of services offered by the applicant.
 The benefits of the grant should be detailed, quantifiable and included as part of the grant narrative; organizations may apply for full or partial funding of a particular program or capital campaign.
 Grants are typically not made for general operating efforts or to create endowments.

 - Only one grant can be awarded to a non-profit organization per calendar year.